35 mm movie film: Academy format

 In the conventional motion picture format, frames are four perforations tall, with an aspect ratio of 1.375:1, 22 by 16 mm.
 This is a derivation of the aspect ratio and frame size designated by Thomas Edison (24.89 by 18.67 mm) at the dawn of motion pictures, which was an aspect ratio of 1.33:1.
 The first sound features were released in 1926–27, and while Warner Bros. was using synchronized phonograph discs (sound-on-disc), Fox placed the soundtrack in an optical record directly on the film (sound-on-film) on a strip between the sprocket holes and the image frame.
 "Sound-on-film" was soon adopted by the other Hollywood studios, resulting in an almost square image ratio of 0.860 in by 0.820 in.

 By 1929, most movie studios had revamped this format using their own house aperture plate size to try to recreate the older screen ratio of 1.33:1.
 Furthermore, every theater chain had their own house aperture plate size in which the picture was projected.
 These sizes often did not match up even between theaters and studios owned by the same company, and therefore, uneven projection practices occurred.

 In November 1929, the Society of Motion Picture Engineers set a standard aperture ratio of 0.800 in by 0.600 in.
 Known as the "1930 standard", studios which followed the suggested practice of marking their camera viewfinders for this ratio were: Paramount-Famous-Lasky, Metro-Goldwyn Mayer, United Artists, Pathe, Universal, RKO, Tiffany-Stahl, Mack Sennett, Darmour, and Educational.
 The Fox Studio markings were the same width but allowed .04 in more height.

 In 1932, in refining this ratio, the Academy of Motion Picture Arts and Sciences expanded upon this 1930 standard.
 The camera aperture became 22 by 16 mm, and the projected image would use an aperture plate size of 0.825 by 0.600 in, yielding an aspect ratio of 1.375:1.
-This became known as the "Academy" ratio, named so after them.
+This became known as the "Academy" ratio.
 Since the 1950s the aspect ratio of some theatrically released motion picture films has been 1.85:1 (1.66:1 in Europe) or 2.35:1 (2.40:1 after 1970).
 The image area for "TV transmission" is slightly smaller than the full "Academy" ratio at 21 by 16 mm, an aspect ratio of 1.33:1.
 Hence when the "Academy" ratio is referred to as having an aspect ratio of 1.33:1, it is done so mistakenly.